hackclub/hackclub/workshops/beat_maker/README.md

 ## Publishing

-Once you're done making this, how about sharing it in the Slack ship channel and also with me @Emmanuel Haankwenda on Hack Club Slack.
+Once you're done, how about sharing it in Hack Club's Slack ship channel?
+And also with me on Slack @emmanuel39hanks.

 ## Resources